Tharun-Ninja/LMS/README.md

     - Allows a librarian to remove a book from the library.
     - Requires to be input for the book ID.
     - Even if multiple copies are there only the copy with book id will be removed.
-    - A member will be removed from the database even if he has a book not returned and fines to be paid.
-   Since Librarian is in charge of this.
-And the book will be removed from the database and issue list.
+    - If Librarian is trying to remove a book that is borrowed by a member and not yet returned then it will throw error that book is not found in library.

 5. **List Members:**
     - Displays a list of all registered members of the library along with their borrowed books and fines.